cs10/fa16/checkoffs.md

 **More Self-Check Questions**

 * Why don't we have optional parameters in Snap!?
+* How does the quality of the Markov model vary as k goes from small to large?
+What's the problem with using very large k to generate text? (optional exercise)

 <!-- Keep the /div at the bottom -->
 </div>